 Car seats, bassinets, strollers, play pens and other baby supplies take up a lot of room.
 You’ll need to purge some of your household goods to make room for the infux of items.

 As you declutter, you must decide what to do with furniture that isn’t ‘baby-friendly,’ such as breakable knick-knacks and picture frames.
-Consider using a self-storage unit or a full-service storage service to keep these items temporarily.
+Consider using a self-storage unit to keep these items temporarily.
 Renting a storage space will allow you to go through and decide what to do with items at your own pace.
 You may also want to keep items stored until your baby is older or until you move to a bigger home.

 “You’re alleviating any procrastinating,” she said.
 “The more you can get done the better, because the fact of the matter is they’re going to be mobile faster than you think.”